MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/net-rings-and-net-ring-iterators.md

 Each **NET_RING** has multiple iterators.
 For example, the packet ring has an iterator that iterates over the drain section of the ring (a *drain iterator*) and an iterator that iterates over the post section of the ring (a *post iterator*).
 Likewise, the fragment ring has the same iterators.

 The Net Ring Iterator Interface provides methods for getting, setting, and advancing these iterators, which is how drivers post and drain network data from the rings.
-The interface also provides convenience methods for accessing elements in the rings and linking packets to fragments.
+The interface also provides convenience methods for accessing elements in the rings and linking packets to their associated fragments.

 For a list of net ring iterator data structures and functions, see [Netringiterator.h](netringiterator-h.md).